PUSHKAR FAIR DATES 2016

 Tonight is the last night for CAMP BLISS at Pushkar Fair.

-11 November – Chandrabhaga Fair– At CAMP BLISS at Chandrabhaga Fair, the vast mela ground is seeing more arrivals and animal trading is beginning.
+11 November – Chandrabhaga Fair– At Chandrabhaga Fair, the vast mela ground is seeing more arrivals and animal trading is beginning.
 In the town celebrations are centred around the 1,000 year-old Sun temple.
 Perfect mornings have a sense of the old days with a very traditional scene.
 See more about Chandrabhaga Fair >

 12 November – Pushkar Fair Pilgrims throng the streets of Pushkar and shop in the fairground bazaars as the town prepares for the Kartik Purnima religious festival.
 In the mela stadium competitions and events are in full swing.

 12 November – At Chandrabhaga Fair the gathering is still growing as herders arrive from across the river with their animals to set up camp.
 For local farming communities, this is one of the best shopping opportunities of the year, a place to find old-style utensils and implements.
 See more about Chandrabagha Fair >